sahlaouiahmed/adopetspalatform/README.md

 ### Django
 Django is the backbone of our platform.
 It’s a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Django takes care of much of the hassle of web development, allowing us to focus on writing your app without needing to reinvent the wheel.

-### PostgreSQL
+### Mysql
-We use PostgreSQL as our database management system.
+We use Mysql as our database management system.
 It’s a powerful, open-source object-relational database system that has earned a strong reputation for reliability, feature robustness, and performance.

 ### JavaScript
 JavaScript powers the interactive elements of our site, ensuring a smooth and dynamic user experience.
 It's an essential technology for making our web pages more engaging and functional.